KristiyanDinev/PromisesDiscordBot/README.md

 # PromisesDiscordBot
-A simple bot for messaging discord DUsers with a promise from the Bible and maybe some study.
+A simple bot for messaging discord userEntities with a promise from the Bible and maybe some study.
 The configuration and the database should be in the same path as the JAR.

 ## Playlists
 `/playlists` folder will contain the playlists.
 Each playlist is inside a folder and that folder's name is the playlist's name, which should be inside that `/playlists` folder.

 ## Database
-`DUsers.sqlite` will contain the subscribed members and their timezones.
+`userEntities.sqlite` will contain the subscribed members and their timezones.

 ## Promises
 `/promises` will contain the promises in JSON format.
 Each promise has it's own single file.